 Internal Cam Cleat - The flagpole will have a door on the side that you open.
 Once open, the rope is wedge fit by the cam, you grab/release the rope and you are then free to pull the rope/flag up and down.
 The rope comes from inside the flagpole, out the top, connects to the flag, and under the flag is generally a retaining ring and weight.
 A very great option since you get the safety and security of the rope being on the inside of the flagpole without the cost of a winch.

 Internal Winch - Generally the most expensive option.
 However, it requires the least amount of labor to raise and lower the flags.
 This makes it a great choice for schools and businesses and towns.

 Still with us?
 Don't hesitate to contact us and let us know if we can help!!

 Wind Ratings (aluminum flagpoles)

 The butt diameter & wall thickness can change pricing drastically.
-The wide and thicker a flagpole is, the higher the wind rating but the more expensive it is.
+The wider and thicker a flagpole is, the higher the wind rating but the more expensive it is.
 If a company cannot tell you the wind rating for a flagpole they are selling, ABORT!

 Continuing with variables to our budget, the last thing to consider is the freight to ship your flagpole.
-Our local CR customers usually have the option to pickup fiberglass flagpoles at our Avon CT location, but aluminum and nationwide shipments of flagpoles will vary depending on if it is a business, residence, their location and the size of the flagpole.
+Our local CT customers usually have the option to pickup fiberglass flagpoles at our Avon CT location, but aluminum and nationwide shipments of flagpoles will vary depending on if it is a business, residence, their location and the size of the flagpole.
 The longer the flagpole shaft, the more expensive the freight.
 Flagman of America ships from multiple warehouses across the nation to try and get the lowest possible freight cost for you.